Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Two swimming pools & amazing activities – bird watching, sound healing, yoga, shaman experience

-Santiago Atitlan | Best For Authenticity & History Enthusiasts
+Santiago Atitlan | Best for authenticity & history

 Santiago Atitlan is one of the most authentic places to stay in Lake Atitlan.